dmd-program/dmd-instructional-handbook/project-feedback.md

 ### 2. Concept
 1. Did the project take an existing idea and add novel elements to it?
 2. Is the project accomplishable without special skills or training?
+3. Does the concept reference initial research and project pitch?
+Are project goals well articulated?